 The federal government has shirked its duty to these children by asserting that it is a state issue.
-However, the Attorney General has the capacity to enact meaningful change and prevent many Indigenous children from forming lifelong ties to the criminal justice system.
+However, the Attorney General has the capacity to enact meaningful change and prevent many children from forming lifelong ties to the criminal justice system.

 In 2021, 48 organisations including Amnesty publicly released submissions detailing the importance of raising the age and the dangers of early entry into the criminal system.
 96% of these organisations highlighted the overrepresentation of Indigenous children as a predominant concern in their advocacy for lifting the age.

 The Council of Attorneys-General should accept the evidence and submissions provided by these organisations and raise the age nationally.

 Right now, all states and territories are debating whether or not they should raise the age.